-Cocaine typically stays in your system for 1 to 4 days but can be detected for up to a couple weeks in some people.
+Cocaine typically stays in your system for 1 to 4 days, but it can be detected for up to a couple of weeks in some people.

 How long it hangs around and how long it can be detected by a drug test depends on several factors.

 Here’s a look at typical detection times by test type: